Medicare automatically enrolls disabled persons that receive RRB or SSA benefits

 Medicare and Social Security provide tools for determining eligibility and benefits

 Everyone age 65 or older can get Medicare.
 Disabled persons can get it while under age 65.
 Those who paid FICA taxes for ten years can get premium-free Medicare.
 Medicare has private insurance plans for health, prescription drugs, and gap insurance.
+Medicare Extra Help also exists for those wo struggle to afford necessary prescription medications.
 Comparison shopping is an excellent method for finding the best fit.

 Only a few people get Medicare without some action by them or on their behalf.
 These automatic referrals come from the Social Security Administration and the Railroad Retirement Board system.